The-CF-Project/CarFigures/README.md

 ## About CarFigures

-**CarFigures (CF)** was born out of disagreement with the BallsDex team's decisions.
+**CarFigures (CF)** was born out of frustration with the BallsDex team's decisions.
 Initially, I had no particular liking for the idea; it was more about a response to dissatisfaction.
 The BallsDex team wasn't keen on implementing features that many of us wanted.
 I knew that merely complaining wouldn't lead to any change, as hundreds of others had already done so to no avail.

 Determined to make a difference, I decided to take matters into my own hands.
 By forking BallsDex and applying my own changes and preferences, CarFigures came into existence.